3-week intensive courses

 Beginners (A1.1 group) have 4 lessons on Monday, other students – 2 lessons.

 If I am not able to attend all classes, can I get a partial refund?

 Single absences do not affect the price of a course.
-You can make up for the missed material during free consultations with your teacher or by downloading the materials from the student’s panel.
+You can make up for the missed material during free consultations with your teacher.

 If I resign from taking part in the course, will I get a refund of the amount paid?